xNoelSV/TaskManager/README.md

 - Node 18+ and PNPM/NPM/Yarn
 - Docker and Docker Compose (optional for orchestration)

+## Project idea

+I got the idea for this project from: https://roadmap.sh/projects/todo-list-api

 ## Author

 Built by **Noel Sariñena** — Full‑stack architecture with Next.js, Spring Cloud Gateway, and microservices.